pandas-dev/pandas/doc/source/development/debugging_extensions.rst

 Easier code navigation
 ======================

-Generating a ``compile_commands.json`` file may make it easier to navigate the C extensions, as this makes it easier for your code editor to list references, jump to definitions, etc...
-To make this work with setuptools you may use the `Bear <https://github.com/rizsotto/Bear>`_ application.
+Generating a ``compile_commands.json`` file may make it easier to navigate the C extensions, as this allows your code editor to list references, jump to definitions, etc...
+To make this work with setuptools you can use `Bear <https://github.com/rizsotto/Bear>`_.

 .. code-block::